robinthomas007/guardian/README.md

 - Set vault address `export VAULT_ADDR=https://vault.umusic.net` in terminal
 - Only OIDC login in vault is enabled.
 So run `vault login -method=oidc -token-only`
 - Open the link in your browser (if it doesn't open automatically in your default browser)
-- Create a file `.env` in the project root & copy environment variables from `.env-sample`
-- Set value for `VAULT_TOKEN` from the token you received from vault login.
+- Set value for `VAULT_TOKEN` (in .env) from the token you received from vault login.

 ## Development